ePages-de/epages-devportal/beyond-essence/inventory/switch-buttons.md

 background_image: index.jpg
 ---
 {% image_custom image="/assets/img/pages/essence/switch-on-off.png" width="25" align="right" %}
-A switch button works like a physical switch, which can be used to e.g. turn the light ON and OFF.
-In the cockpit we show switch buttons, when a merchant can turn a feature on or off and when he can enhance cards with additional features.
+A switch button works like a physical switch, which can be used to e.g. turn the light on and off.
+In the cockpit we display switch buttons, when a merchant can turn a feature on or off and when he can enhance cards with additional features.

-The UI element "checkbox" is used quite similar.
+The UI element "checkbox" is used quite similarly.
 Check the section "Choosing between switch button and checkbox" and have look in the inventory entry for checkbox to find the right element for your use case.

 ## Use cases

+There are two main use cases when a switch button is displayed in the cockpit:

-**Turn a feature on / off**
+### Activate a feature

-has an big impact on further workflows: example stock level tracking
+Some features need to be enabled by merchants before they can be used.
+In this context, feature is defined as functionality that has an impact on the whole workflow as additional processes are activated in the background.

+**Example: Activate stock level tracking**

+* When activating the stock level tracking for a product, a new process is started.
+The stock is stored and updated automatically or manually by the merchant.
+* The feature provides a new process and therefore has a major impact on the merchant's workflow.
+The feature might also be used on further pages in the cockpit.

+Another example is the activation of additional variants for a product.
+If this feature is activated, the whole structure and workflow for this specific product changes.

-**Enhance cards with extensions**
+### Enhance cards with extensions

 The cockpit will be customizable.
 To allow merchants to adapt the cockpit to their needs, they can turn features on or off.
 This will for example be possible on single cards.

-Example: Add the feature "product properties"
+**Example: Add the feature "product properties"**

 * If the feature is enabled, the merchant can add a list of product properties to e.g. use them in search filters.
 * If the feature is disabled, the merchant doesn't see this option, but can only use the description.
 For merchants with few and simple products this is sufficient and the UI is less cluttered.

+The option is directly available.
+There is no need to confirm the action.

+{% image_custom image="/assets/img/pages/essence/switch_card_feature.png" width="50" align="center" %}

-💡 _Note: this use case is not available yet._
+💡 _Note: This use case is not implemented in the cockpit yet._

 ## Structure

-A switch button looks like an on/off switch.
+A switch button looks like a classical on/off switch.
-It is characterized by an additional icon that clearly shows if the option is enabled or disabled.
-This can be either a green checkmark, if a feature is active, or a beige cross, if a feature is inactive.
+Its two different states give a clear visual feedback so that the merchant always knows if the switch is turned on or off.

+* A checkmark on a green background, turned to the right, represents an active feature.
+* A cross on a beige background, turned to the left, represents a deactivated feature.

-What's more, a switch button comes with a UI label on the right side, that clearly explains the action that can be taken.
+On the right side of the switch button, a label clearly explains the action that can be taken.

-An inactive switch button is displayed without any content.
-Whereas an active switch button comes with additional content that is displayed prominently in a beige-highlighted area right below the switch button.

-Implement switch buttons to give merchants two mutually exclusive options:

-* off: the feature is disabled/inactive
-* on: the feature is enabled/active

-Thus, a switch button makes particularly clear if a feature is active or not.

-that the states of the switch should be visibly clear and distinctive so that the merchant could avoid applying effort to understand if the option is active or not
+Depending on the complexity of the feature, additional content is shown under the activated switch.

+{% image_custom image="/assets/img/pages/essence/switch-with-content.png" width="100" align="center" %}

+For further information on the exact visualisation of addtional content, consult the design section.

 ## Position

-Switch buttons may be positioned on a card together with further UI elements that relate to a specific feature.
+Switch buttons may be positioned on a card together with further UI elements that relate to a specific topic.

 ## Behavior